 11 Benefits of Recess in Elementary Schools:

 1).
-Increased Focus - Overwhelming, teachers at schools where recess was mandated report a significant increase in their students' ability to focus.
+Increased Focus - Teachers at schools where recess was mandated reported a significant increase in their students' ability to focus.

 2).
 Fewer Disciplinary Problems - They also report fewer disciplinary problems after kids are able to get out and play!